-After eating several times my weight in chocolate over the Christmas period, I always try to eat a bit better in January (at the very least, I save the chocolate until after midday) – if you’re the same, hopefully you’ll find plenty of healthy dinner inspiration here.
+After eating several times my weight in chocolate over the Christmas period, I always try to eat a bit better in January (at the very least, I save the chocolate until after midday).
+If you’re the same, hopefully you’ll find plenty of healthy vegetarian dinner inspiration here.
 I didn’t include any salads because, although it’s perfectly possible to make a delicious, filling salad, I do generally prefer something hot in the evenings, especially through the winter.

-Here goes – 33 healthy vegetarian dinners (that aren’t just salads!):
+Here goes – tons of healthy vegetarian dinners (that aren’t just salads!):